 The placement test is not a pass/fail exam.
-Your scores help to determine the math course in which you will be placed for your first semester at NJIT.
+Your scores help to determine the math and/or English course in which you will be placed for your first semester at NJIT.
 If you believe that your initial placement test scores are not representative of your mathematical capabilities and level, you may request to take the placement exam a second time.

 I commute, so is there parking available?